#light

 type StateMachine<'a, 'state> = 'state -> unit option -> ('a * 'state)

-Last solution, based on residual state machines.
 This solution is based on a simple fact.
 Since a State Machine is basically a function of one argument, let's imagine that this function returns both its expected value and new State Machine.
 This a new State Machine acts a bit like the state in the previous example.
-The type of such a machine is:

 type 'a StateMachine = SM of (unit option -> ('a * 'a StateMachine))

-We can already define some simple state machines: A machine that always returns true.
+A machine that always returns true.
 Two implementation are possible, depending on which definition is recursive.

 let AlwaysTrueMachine = let rec bf evt = (true, SM bf)